New Guidelines – More Customers Can Qualify

 Temporary bill assistance, for qualified customers of up to $300 through The Salvation Army.

 Find community resources and agencies that can provide assistance in paying your energy bill.
 211 is the main source for health and human service information and referrals in the State of Arizona.

 Sometimes you need a little more time to pay your bill.
-You can arrange to push your past due amount to your future bill(s), giving you additional time to pay.
+With flexible payment arrangements that range from one to 12 months, you can spread out your past due amount to your future bill(s) giving you more time to pay.

 Look out for friends, neighbors and relatives

 If you know someone who lives alone or relies on a support network, help them sign up for Safety Net.
 They can select a relative, friend or community agency to also receive their APS bill so they can remind them when payment is due.